L1.2 Lottie’s second lesson on concepts

 “Yes but not normally.
 Not all the time.
 But wait a bit.
 Here’s the bit where it gets spooky.
 We’re just like that David Donaldson washed up on his beach.
 How did we learn language given that all we had to go on were stupid grown-ups shouting meaningless noises at us?!
 We had to do the same thing!
 So everyone who thinks and speaks and acts has to be largely rational!”

 “Ah” says pTravis.
 “So that’s how this story helps with what your tutor said yesterday.
 You told us that abstract concepts sounded fishy, to you, or like stories.
 But this story suggests that it’s a bit like the numbers on a ruler that you use to measure things.
 Numbers are abstract too.
 But rulers don’t seem spooky or fishy.
 And so ascribing thoughts to natives, or each other, using this ideal rational or logical structure of thoughts is rather the same.
+The anthropologist measures the natives using his own standards of rationality as though holding up a ruler to an object.
 And if different whole thoughts connect together by concepts they share that’s a bit like centimetres being dividable into millimetres.
 But we don’t think that there are lots of little millimetres running around like ants!
 You start with a whole ruler lined up against say my pipe here and you divide it up to see what fraction of the ruler the pipe corresponds to.
 And if the ruler were a metre rule you’d get the answer relative to that.”

 At the mention of fractions, a shiver runs noticeably up Lottie’s short spine.
 But there’s one last thing she wants to say.